Louise Groody

-Louise Groody (1897–1961) was an American Broadway musical comedy star of the 1920s who introduced to New York audiences the song "Tea for Two" in the musical No, No, Nanette.
+Louise Groody (March 27, 1897 – September 16, 1961) was an American Broadway musical comedy star of the 1920s who introduced to New York audiences the song "Tea for Two" in the musical No, No, Nanette.

 Early life

 Louise Groody was born on March 27, 1897, in Waco, Texas, the first of three girls and a boy raised by Thomas and Irene Groody.
 Her father, a native of Pennsylvania, supported his family as a drug store manager and pharmacist.
 Irene Groody was from Louisiana and had married Thomas in 1893.
 During the early years of her childhood Louise Groody's family would live in Houston and later Atlantic City, New Jersey.

 Career

+Groody began her career while still a teenager in 1915 as cabaret dancer in New York, and that same year began her career on Broadway working as a chorus girl.
+She drew the attention of Broadway producer Charles Dillingham who cast her in the supporting role of Gladiola in the 1915 C. M. S. McLellan musical revue Around the Map.
+In this show she sang Louis Hirsch's coon song "There's One Thing That a Coon Can Do".